 - Beef: You can use beef, lamb, chicken, or any meat of choice.
-You can even leave it out entirely for a vegetarian or vegan option.
+You can even leave it out entirely for a vegan or vegetarian stew option.

 - Peanut butter: A peanut stew won't be complete without this.
-You can use store-bought peanut butter or you can roast and blend the raw peanuts for a more authentic taste.
+Store-bought peanut butter is a good choice or you can use roasted ground peanuts as West Africans do it for a more authentic version.

-- Vegetables: Onions, red bell pepper, and tomato paste.
+- Vegetables: The most common vegetables for the stew are onions, red pepper, and tomato paste.
 I use tomato paste rather than tomatoes because it has a sharper taste and gives more richness to the peanut butter stew.
 You can add as many vegetables as you want, but I like to keep it simple.

 - Spices: bouillon, cayenne pepper, black pepper, and salt.

-- Water and stock/broth: If you don't have stock on hand, just use water but add more spices.
+- Water and stock/broth: You can use chicken broth, vegetable stock, or any other stock/broth.
+If you don't have any on hand, just use water but add more spices.

 - Olive oil: to sauté the meat and vegetables.

-Chop the onions and bell pepper and add them to the meat.
-Stir and let it sauté for a few minutes.
+- The next step is to chop the onions and bell pepper and add them to the meat.
+Stir and saute onions and peppers for a couple of minutes.

-Add the tomato paste and stir till it dissolves and is mixed in.
-Turn the heat down a bit lower and cook for about 5 minutes.
+- Add the tomato paste and stir a little bit until it dissolves and is mixed in.
+Turn the heat down a bit and cook for about 5 minutes.

-Bring everything to a boil and cook for 5 more minutes on high heat.
+- Bring everything to a boil and cook for five more minutes on high heat.
 Add the peanut butter and stir till it is dissolved.

 - If you use beef for your peanut stew, cut it into smaller pieces before sautéing, to cut down on your cooking time.